Consistent Approval-Based Multi-Winner Rules: Proportional and Disproportional ABC Counting Rules

 \subsection{D'Hondt Proportionality}

 In party-list profiles, we intuitively expect a proportional committee to contain as many candidates from a party as is proportional to the number of this party's supporters.
-There are numerous ways in which this concept can be formalized---different notions of proportionality are expressed through different methods of apportionment~\cite{BaYo82a, Puke14a}.
-In this paper we consider one of the best known, and perhaps most commonly used concept of proportionality: \emph{D'Hondt proportionality}~\cite{BaYo82a,Puke14a}.
+There are numerous ways in which this concept can be formalized---different notions of proportionality are expressed through different methods of apportionment~\citep{BaYo82a, Puke14a}.
+In this section we consider one of the best known, and most commonly used concept of proportionality: \emph{D'Hondt proportionality}~\citep{BaYo82a,Puke14a}.

 The D'Hondt method is an apportionment method that works in $k$ steps.
-It starts with an empty committee $W = \emptyset$ and in each step it selects a candidate from a set (party) $C_i$ with maximal value of $\frac{|N_i|}{|W \cap C_i| + 1}$; the selected candidate is added to $W$.
+It starts with an empty committee $W = \emptyset$ and in each step it selects a candidate from that set (party) $C_i$ with a maximal value of $\frac{|N_i|}{|W \cap C_i| + 1}$; the selected candidate is added to $W$.